 Outline the specific purpose and objectives of the survey.

 Indicate the population and/or sub-populations of interest.
 For example, all Queensland women aged 18 years or over.

 Provide details of the survey content and preferred method (if appropriate).
 Include a list of data items and output specifications (for example, tables and analyses, including accuracy requirements).
-Attach a draft questionnaire if prepared.
-Specify reporting requirements including the calculation of standard errors and details of response/consent rates and techniques used to minimise non-sampling error.
+Attach a draft questionnaire, if prepared.
+Specify reporting requirements, including the calculation of standard errors or confidence intervals, and details of response rates and techniques used to minimise non-sampling error.
 Clearly indicate the parts of the project which will be the responsibility of the consultant.